Atmospheric and Environmental Science at UAlbany

 My research interests are in the understanding of land-human-climate interactions through a synthetic analysis of surface observations and remotely sensed data with climate modeling.
 Land surface processes related to land cover/land use change such as deforestation, urbanization, desertification, and renewable energy are my emphases.
 My latest research projects are focused on environmental impacts of operating wind farms, drought impacts on tropical rainforests, and consequences of global warming on arid and semi-arid ecosystems.

-Some Current Research Opportunities for Graduate Students in the Department of Atmospheric and Environmental Sciences, University at Albany (DAES-UAlbany).
+Current research opportunities for graduate students in the Department of Atmospheric and Environmental Sciences, University at Albany (DAES-UAlbany) appear below.
 More opportunities are available at the Atmospheric Sciences Research Center.

 Opportunities for individuals from underrepresented groups